Sherman Quarters

-Sherman Quarters, also known as Sherman Rose House is a historic adobe stone building located at 510 Calle Principal in Monterey, California.
+Sherman Quarters, also known as Sherman Rose House, is a historic adobe stone building located at 510 Calle Principal in Monterey, California.
 It was built by Thomas O. Larkin in 1834.

 It was the quarters for Lieutenant William Tecumseh Sherman in 1847.
-This building played a role in the U.S. military occupation of California after its seizure from Mexico during the Mexican–American War.
+The building played a role in the U.S. military occupation of California after California's 1846 seizure from Mexico during the Mexican–American War.